ghdl/ghdl-cosim/doc/vhpidirect/examples/shared.rst

 ********************************************

 This example features the same functionality as :ref:`COSIM:VHPIDIRECT:Examples:quickstart:random`.
-However, custom C sources are use (as in :ref:`COSIM:VHPIDIRECT:Examples:quickstart:customc`) and these are built as a shared library.
+However, custom C sources are used (as in :ref:`COSIM:VHPIDIRECT:Examples:quickstart:customc`) and these are built as a shared library.
 See :ref:`COSIM:VHPIDIRECT:Dynamic:loading_within_a_simulation` for further info.

 .. _COSIM:VHPIDIRECT:Examples:shared:dlopen: